OpenBB-finance/OpenBB/website/content/stocks/insider/blcp/_index.md

 usage: blcp [-n NUM] [-h]
 ```

-The latest excutive and director dispositions or acquisitions and the corporations they are associated with.
+Search a SEC Form 4 database for the latest excutive and director dispositions or acquisitions and the corporations they are associated with.
 Sourece: http://openinsider.com

 ```
 optional arguments: